 If you choose the ServerAvatar Pro plan, you can access all of the features with team activities.
 Ideal solution for agencies managing large servers.

-Supports OpenLiteSpeed and other modern server stacks and includes dev-friendly features with WordPress themes.
+ServerAvatar is an Indian-based cloud hosting control panel for WordPress and other PHP apps.
 Although it lacks several features, the friendly UI and simple pricing structure make it worth testing.

 Pros: